awsdocs/aws-step-functions-developer-guide/doc_source/concepts-state-machine-data.md

 Each state's input consists of JSON text from the preceding state or, for the `StartAt` state, the input into the execution\.
 Certain flow\-control states echo their input to their output\.

-In the following example, the state machine adds two numbers together:
+In the following example, the state machine adds two numbers together\.

-1. Define the Lambda function\.
+1. Define the AWS Lambda function\.

    ```
    function Add(input) {